-There’s an image being shared on Facebook a lot during this flu season.
+There’s a meme being shared on Facebook a lot during this flu season.
 Perhaps you’ve seen it; it features a woman tending to her husband who is sick in bed.
 She’s asking him, “Can I bring you, anything, dear?
 A tissue?
 An aspirin?
 Your balls, maybe?”

 Last week, both Liz and I got sick.
 I had no flu-like symptoms – no fever or chills, no aches and no congestion.
 Mine were more biblical.
 You probably remember Martin Luther King Jr.’s speech where he quotes the book of Amos, with judgment running down as waters, and righteousness as a mighty stream.
 There was no judgment at my house and probably not much righteousness either, but I more than made up for that by doubling down on the running and streaming.